eduvpn/python-eduvpn-client/.github/ISSUE_TEMPLATE/bug_report.md

 ## Do you have a problem while adding before connecting?

 eduVPN/Let's Connect! will print out information to the console while running.
-Please try running `eduvpn-gui` or `eduvpn-cli` (or `letsconnect-cli`, `letsconnect-gui` for Let's Connect!) in a console.
-Are there any interesting logs appearing when you try to connect?
-There is also a more verbose mode available which is enabled with the `-d` flag.
+Please try running `eduvpn-gui -d` or `eduvpn-cli -d` (or `letsconnect-cli -d`, `letsconnect-gui -d` for Let's Connect!) in a console.
+Note the `-d` flag here for verbose/debug logging.
 The log file is also located at `~/.config/eduvpn/log` for eduVPN and `~/.config/letsconnect/log` for Let's Connect!.

 ## Do you have a problem during or after connecting?